Bryan Appleyard is a journalist and author.

 At that first meeting, I asked Lovelock how he felt about the anger and rejection.
 He smiled and shrugged.
 “Every idea takes at least 40 years to be accepted,” he said.
 His timing was exactly right.

-The book, “Gaia: A New Look at Life on Earth,” came out in 1979, but to those with ears to hear, it had all been in that New Scientist article as, indeed, were the heart and soul of all later environmental thinking.
+The book, “Gaia: A New Look at Life on Earth,” came out in 1979, but to those with ears to hear, it had all been in that New Scientist article as, indeed, were the heart and soul of later environmental thinking.
 It is glaringly obvious now that to wage war against nature is to wage war upon ourselves, that human activity has planetary consequences, that Gaia is replete with observable mechanisms, that it does not conflict with Darwinian evolution but rather adds to and deepens it.
 Now, though they may not even realize it, many climate scientists and green campaigners are Gaians.

 The most important implication of Gaia is that she removes humanity from the pedestal on which it had placed itself.
-We are not stewards of nature — technocratic overlords.
+We are not stewards of nature or technocratic overlords.
 We are Gaia’s consciousness — we think, we plan, we build, we understand — but she doesn’t need us.
-However refined our understanding of nature, it will amount to nothing unless Gaia approves our actions by allowing us to survive.
+However refined our understanding of nature, it will amount to nothing unless Gaia approves of our actions by allowing us to survive.
 We must, therefore, be realistic about our powers.